Unimodular totally disconnected locally compact groups of rational discrete cohomological dimension one

 An {\it algebra of operators} $A$ is a subalgebra of the algebra $\mathcal{B}(H)$ of all bounded operators on a Hilbert space $H$.
 The algebra $A$ is said to be {\it self-adjoint} if it is closed under the adjoint operation $(\argu)^*\colon\mathcal{B}(H)\to\mathcal{B}(H)$, i.e., $A=A^*$.
 A uniformly closed self-adjoint algebra of operators is called a {\it $C^*$-algebra}.
 By the Gelfand-Naimark theorem, $C^*$-algebras can be defined in a completely abstract (but equivalent) manner.
-Namely, a \emph{$C^*$-algebra} is a Banach algebra $A$ with an involution $(\argu)^*$ (that is a conjugate-linear self-map of $A$ such that $x^{**}=x$ and $(xy)^*=y^*x^*$ for all $x,y\in A$) which satisfies $\nor x^*x\nor=\nor x\nor^2,$ for all $x\in A.$ By such intrinsic axioms, one may study $C^*$-algebras without paying attention to any particular representation.
+Namely, a \emph{$C^*$-algebra} is a Banach algebra $A$ with an involution $(\argu)^*$ (i.e., a conjugate-linear self-map of $A$ such that $x^{**}=x$ and $(xy)^*=y^*x^*$ for all $x,y\in A$) which satisfies $\nor x^*x\nor=\nor x\nor^2$ for all $x\in A.$ Hence, one may study $C^*$-algebras without paying attention to any particular representation.